Michigan football celebration highlights: Warde Manuel 'working' to get Jim Harbaugh new deal

 A SPECIAL STOP ON VICTORY TOUR: Michigan football shares championship vibes with families at Mott Children’s Hospital

-However also threw in a few new wrinkles, including reading passages from Shakespeare about men who were doubted.
+Harbaugh threw in a few new wrinkles, however, including the "St. Crispin's Day" speech from Shakespeare's "Henry V" — an everlasting monologue about men who were doubted.
 His team was one of them this year, he said, as it took on all comers and remained undefeated.

 "You defied gravity," Harbaugh told his team.
 "You had to be pulled back, rather than talked into, refused to be divided. ...
 Bo Schembechler said ‘The Team, The Team, The Team.’
 Team 144, you are the team.
 Victors valiant, team superior, you had each others back, treated others as you wanted to be treated.